What to Do if Your Car Is Skidding on an Icy Road

 Step 2: Do Not Slam on the Brakes

 One of the biggest problems that many people face when they begin to skid in a car is that their natural tendency and inclination is to pound on the brakes of the vehicle immediately.
 This is not a good way to deal with your vehicle and to stay in control.
 Slamming on the brakes will lock up the tires in the back of the car and will cause them to have even less of a chance to regain traction.

 Step 3: Tap the Brakes Lightly and Frequently

-Step 4: Steer in the Direction of the Swerve
+Step 4: Steer in the Direction of the Skid

-If the rear of your car happens to swerve out to one side or the other of the front end of the vehicle, you'll need to compensate by steering somewhat.
-Do not crank the steering wheel one way or another, however.
-Generally, it's best to lightly turn the wheel in the direction of the swerve.
-This can help to motion the car toward that direction and provide you with a bit better control.
+If the rear of your car happens to skid out to one side or the other of the front end of the vehicle, you'll need to compensate by steering somewhat.
+Do not crank the steering wheel back and forth.
+Generally, it's best to lightly turn the wheel in the direction of the skid.
+This can help to guide the car toward that direction and provide you with a bit better control.
 If at all possible, steer the vehicle toward the side of the road or to a safe place away from traffic until you can regain control over the vehicle.